 - Present in-service programs for staff.

-- Continue to develop professional skills and knowledge
+- Continue to develop professional skills and knowledge (.g., conferences, course work, review literature, participation in professional associations, interdepartmental observations, etc.)

 - Attend in-service programs.
 Share information from recently attended professional meetings with staff.